benisalla/micro-tiny-gpt-from-scratch/README.md

 ## NOTE

-**Important:** This project involves fine-tuning various GPT-2 family models (small, medium, large, etc.) to develop two distinct chatbots: one for question and answer interactions, and another for context-based question and answer interactions.
-Additionally, we have implemented a question and answer system based on the core transformer architecture, which was initially used for translation tasks.
+**Important:** This project involves fine-tuning various GPT-2 family models (small, medium, large, etc.) to develop two distinct chatbots: one for question and answer interactions [here](https://github.com/benisalla/fine-tune-gpt-2-chatbot) and another for context-based question and answer interactions [here](https://github.com/benisalla/fine-tune-gpt2_on_context_Q-A).
+Additionally, we have implemented a question and answer system based on the core transformer architecture which was initially used for translation tasks [here](https://github.com/benisalla/chatbot-based-translation-transformer).

 ## Table of Contents